In Praise of Adopting Older Dogs.

 I'd thought a lot about the dog I wanted before I found Ringo, not yet a year old, online in a rescue ad.
 I was immediately drawn to him, even if he was quite different from what I'd had in mind (and isn't the love of your life always a little different from what you'd imagined?).
 He wasn't at all the fluffy, friendly little Norwich Terrier I'd pictured (I was incredibly fixated on those little Ewoks); instead, he's a sleek, long, black-and-tan thing that sheds like crazy and regards strangers with skepticism, if not downright suspicion.
 But he is my best little friend, and I wouldn't trade him for any other dog in the world.
 It's the experience of our finding each other that has taught me the beauty of staying open-minded when seeking a pet, as with anything.

 A couple of years ago, my sister adopted a neglected, overweight, unhealthy 10-year-old German Shepherd.
 She was found tied with a rope to the back of an abandoned car.
-As I'm fairly new to the dog owning world, and I hadn't yet adopted Ringo at that time, I only viewed the experience in poignant terms.
-At worst, Bela had a few short years left.
-At best, Bela had a few short years left.
-Remember, I wasn't familiar with the total joy of having a dog at that time.
+As I’m fairly new to the dog owning world, and I hadn’t yet adopted Ringo at that time, I only viewed the experience in poignant terms.
+At worst, Bella had a few short years left.
+At best, Bella had a few short years left.
+Remember, I wasn’t familiar with the total joy of having a dog at that time.
 I just saw a hundred pounds of grim mortality.

 So, when the time comes I will truly consider adopting an older dog.
 There are dogs of every age who need homes, and as dog lovers, we need to embrace the merits of the seniors among the canine homeless just as we recognize the cuteness and energy of their puppy brethren.